alfredofernandes/php-quizIT/README.md

 	- Document any existing/known bug;
 	- Document group members and student_ids;
 	- Each group member shall submit an individual file though moodle.

+## XAMPP Setup

+**Setting up your machine**
+	- Open XAMPP;
+	- Start both Apache and MySQL modules;

+**Creating the database**
+	- Open PhpMyAdmin's in a browser of your choice;
+	- Locate and enter the Import tab;
+	- Inside the Import tab, click in "Choose File";
+	- Find in your computer the db_queries.sql file - located in the project's Database folder;
+	- Select the db_queries.sql file and at the bottom of the page, click Go;

+**Running the project**
+	- Open your browser and go to localhost/project/www/index.php;

 ## Docker Setup
 _Make sure you have already installed [Docker](https://www.docker.com)._